adrianveen/SQL_Project/cleaning_data.md

 SELECT *
 FROM analytics_raw;

--- compressed version of analytics_raw with unit price removed SELECT * FROM analytics_clean
+-- Compressed version of analytics_raw with unit price removed SELECT * FROM analytics_clean
 GROUP BY visitnumber,
 	visitid,